MicrosoftDocs/CommunityToolkit/docs/maui/views/popup.md

 ## Examples

-You can find an example of this converter in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Pages/Views/).
+You can find an example of this feature in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Pages/Views/).

 ## API